Hermetia illucens: Possible natural enemies

-In West Africa, Dirhinus giffardii has been found to be a parasitoid of H. illucens pupae and decrease egg production.
-It has been found to reduce stocks by up to 72%.
+In West Africa, Dirhinus giffardii has been found to be a parasitoid of H. illucens pupae and can decrease egg production, reducing stocks by up to 72%.
 The parasite is carried by the wasps and precautions should be taken to protect the larvae from exposure to these wasps.
+Also the Chalcididae Eniacomorpha hermetiae has been described as a parasitoid of H. illucens that may negatively impact efforts of mass production in Africa.